wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 ##### 71 Transitional provision concerning section 22

-*   During the transitional period referred to in section 70(1), section 22 does not apply, regardless of whether the Remuneration Authority makes a determination under section 70(6)(b).
+*   During the transitional period referred to in [section 70(1)][90], [section 22][25] does not apply, regardless of whether the Remuneration Authority makes a determination under [section 70(6)(b)][90].

 ##### 72 Transitional provision concerning ongoing travel entitlements of former members

-*   Despite the repeal by this Act of the Civil List Act 1979 and the revocation of the Parliamentary Travel, Accommodation, Attendance, and Communications Services Determination 2012, during the period beginning on 16 December 2013 and ending on the close of 30 June 2014,---
+*   Despite the repeal by this Act of the [Civil List Act 1979][97] and the revocation of the [Parliamentary Travel, Accommodation, Attendance, and Communications Services Determination 2012][144], during the period beginning on 16 December 2013 and ending on the close of 30 June 2014,---

     *   (a) subpart 3 of Part 6 of the document entitled ""Directions by the Speaker of the House of Representatives 2011"" (which provides for ongoing travel entitlements of certain former members of Parliament) (the _Speaker's directions_), as in force on 15 December 2013, continues to apply; and